South Africa

 Under the VAT system, vendors generally levy and account for VAT on taxable supplies made and are entitled to a deduction of the VAT incurred on expenses paid for purposes of making such taxable supplies.
 Only the ‘added value’ is therefore ultimately taxed.

 Practically, VAT is a self-assessment tax, and vendors are required to submit periodic VAT returns.
-The two main tax periods are either monthly (generally for large vendors) and bi-monthly (which is the standard tax period issued by the SARS).
+The two main tax periods (amongst others) are monthly (generally for large vendors) and bi-monthly (which is the standard tax period issued by the SARS).

 The amount of input tax that the vendor is entitled to for the specific tax period is set off against the output tax due to the SARS, and the net amount is either due and payable to or refundable by the SARS.